MichaelMa0904/Intro_ML_2024Fall/homework/README.md

 # Intro_ML_2024Fall
-This is a repository for the ML class homework
+This is a repository for the Intro ML homework